AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

    You may also revoke shared access using the **Edit** menu:

-1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com/).
+1. Log in to your Adobe Commerce account at [https://account.magento.com](https://account.magento.com/).
 1. In the panel on the left, under Shared Access, choose **Manage Permissions.**
 1. Find the user to revoke shared access from and click **Edit** in the user's row (**Actions** column).
 1. Click **Delete This User** at the bottom of the page.